vibhoraggarwal/cheatsheet/git.md

 git checkout <current-branch>
 git merge master
 ```
-## Merge your current changes in a different branch
+## Merge your current changes in a different branchX being the amount of commits you need to rebase
 ```bash
 git checkout <different-branch>
 git add <files>